dvisionlab/DV-antivirus/README.md

 Run this to subdivide series in the main folder:

 > python utils.py --organize path/to/dicom/study/folder

+### Complete workflow

+To run the complete workflow (lungs extraction & stats analysis) on a folder that contains a single dicom serie, run the following command:

+> python complete_workflow.py
+> Options:
+> --dicomdir : followed by the path to the input folder
+> --outdir : followed by the path to the output folder
+> [optional] --thresholds : followed by the three thresholds divided by spaces (lower_bound, threshold, upper_bound), eg -1000 -920 -770

 ### Lung segmentation & values extraction